 Teaching is delivered through a combination of lectures, seminars, tutorials, case study analysis and discussion groups.
 You will be exposed to real-life situations and given the skills and opportunities to find practical solutions.

-Students will have 10 hours a week of contact over a maximum of three days, which allows for designated independent study time to be able to research their subject in depth and volunteer in USW’s Exchange initiative or gain work experience to start putting the theory into practice.
+Students will have 10 hours a week of contact over a maximum of three days.
+This allows students to have independent study time to be able to research their subject in depth and volunteer in USW’s Exchange initiative or gain work experience to start putting the theory into practice.

 Students will be assessed purely on their coursework produced, using a variety of methods from critical literature reviews to data analysis, presentations and reports.